 “This work will be welcomed by those who want to enjoy this epic in a clear and enjoyable translation.”

 Among the epic romances of post–Barbarian Europe, such as Roland and El Cid, Digenis Akritas has been the least known in the West—outside Greece.
-It is the story of a half–breed prince who guarded the eastern border of the Roman Empire of Byzantium on the Euphrates in the tenth century.
-His name and cognomen sum up the curious richness of the heritage: Roman by politics, Arab and Cappadocian by birth, Greek in language and orthodox by faith—Basil, the Two–Blood Border Lord.
+It is the story of a half-breed prince who guarded the eastern border of the Roman Empire of Byzantium on the Euphrates in the tenth century.
+His name and cognomen, Basil, the Two–Blood Border Lord, sum up the curious richness of his heritage: Roman by politics, Arab and Cappadocian by birth, Greek in language, and orthodox by faith.

 The translator has collated all the known texts and supports the translation with commentary, a bibliography, and a map.

 Denison Bingham Hull is a graduate of Harvard College and the Harvard School of Architecture.
 He is a trustee of the American Farm School in Thessaloniki, Greece, and has received numerous honors, including the Gold Cross and the Order of the Phoenix from the Greek government.
 He is the translator of Homer’s Illiad and Homer’s Odyssey, also published by Ohio University Press.
 More info →